auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/course_sections.rst

   :alt: The Edit Section Name icon

 Click the Edit icon next to the section name.
 The name field becomes writable.
-Enter the new name and tab out of the field to save it.
+Enter the new name and tab or click out of the field to save the name.

 .. _Set a Section Release Date: